-Consumer behaviors, beliefs, and needs have been radically altered over the past year.
-And if the first two weeks of 2021 are any indication, this year promises to be as unpredictable as the last.
-As you look at the market and your business, it’s important to ask yourself: do you still understand who your best target segments are?
+Consumer behaviors, beliefs, and needs have been radically altered since the events of 2020.
+As you look at the market and your business, it’s important to ask yourself if you still understand who your best target segments are.

-As a marketer, your job is to position your brand to sell as much of your product or service as possible.
-But smart marketers know their chances of doing this increase if they paradoxically focus their efforts against just part of the market.
-It is a rare brand (typically a first mover in a new category) that can be all things to all people and succeed without a differentiated offering or position.
+As a marketer, your job is to position your brand to sell as much of your product or service as possible — but smart marketers know their chances of doing this increase if they paradoxically focus their efforts on just a part of the market.
+It is a rare brand (typically a first-mover in a new category) that can be all things to all people and succeed without a differentiated offering or position.

-Most brands compete in existing categories and do so by carving out their own niche ― the portion of the market that wants (or can be encouraged to want) their brand or offering more than the alternatives.
+Most brands compete in existing categories and do so by carving out their own niche ― the portion of the market that wants (or can be encouraged to want) their brand or offering the most.

 A market segmentation study is a foundational piece of research that lets you understand the full lay of the land in which your product or service is operating.
-It sub-divides your market into a set of mutually exclusive groups that are different from each other in actionable ways that help you set strategies, drive innovation and messaging, and deliver targeted or personalized messages.
+It sub-divides your market into a set of mutually exclusive groups which are differentiated from each other in actionable ways to help you set strategies, drive innovation and messaging, and deliver targeted or personalized messages.

-Some segmentations are defined by concrete traits such as demographics or business characteristics.
-Others are defined by less tangible metrics such as attitudes toward the category and the needs it is used to fulfill.
+Some segmentations are defined by concrete traits, such as demographics or business characteristics.
+Others are characterized by less tangible metrics, such as attitudes toward the category and the needs it is used to fulfill.

-Most segmentations generate four to eight mutually exclusive groups from which marketers typically pick one to three target segments for their brand.
+Most segmentations generate 4-8 mutually exclusive groups from which marketers typically pick 1-3 target segments for their brand.
 They do this since they want to devote more of their resources against those groups that represent the greatest economic potential and where they believe their brand has the greatest chance of winning.

-- Some marketers choose a “North Star” with the goal of retaining and strengthening their position where their brand is already strong, coupled with another segment or two that represent growth or innovation targets.
+Some marketers choose a “North Star” with the goal of retaining and supporting the position where their brand is already strong, coupled with another segment or two that represents growth or innovation targets.

-- Other marketers manage product or brand portfolios and use their market segmentation to set disparate targets for each in order to maximize reach and avoid cannibalizing each other.
+Other marketers manage product or brand portfolios and use their market segmentation to set disparate targets for each to maximize reach and avoid cannibalization.